-The Group's invests in listed stocks and unlisted stocks.
+The Group invests in listed stocks and unlisted stocks.
 The prices of equity securities would change due to the change of the future value of investee companies.
-If the prices of these equity securities had increased/decreased by 2% with all other variables held constant, other components of equity for the years ended December 31, 2022 and 2021 would have increased/decreased by \$1,136 and \$752, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.
+If the prices of these equity securities had increased/decreased by 2% with all other variables held constant, other components of equity for the years ended December 31, 2023 and 2022 would have increased/decreased by \$1,570 and \$1,136, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.